TAUSBV/dqf-api/v3/documentation.md

 This document is for anyone who is interested in integrating with DQF using the DQF API v3.0

-## Overview
-The Quality Dashboard is an industry platform for statistics on translation, benchmarking translation activity and quality and analysis of translation performance and production.
-TAUS provides API specifications allowing translation technology providers and users of translation services to plug TAUS DQF into their work environment.

-The TAUS DQF API v3.0 connects any CAT tool or TMS to the DQF platform to measure quality, productivity.
-Data will be visualized through the new Quality Dashboard (work in progress).

 ## Getting started
 * [Authentication](#authentication)
 * [Basic Attributes](#attributes)